GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

    Azimuthal incident (degrees)
       The angle between true north and the incident direction in the slope geometry.

+   Band
+      A discrete wavelength interval or range observed by a remote sensing instrument.

+   Barest Earth
+      An estimate of the spectra of the barest state (i.e. least vegetation) observed from imagery of the Australian continent collected by the Landsat 5, 7, and 8 satellites.

-   BRDF
+   Bidirectional Reflectance Distribution Function BRDF
-      "Bidirectional reflectance distribution function" is a theoretical concept that describes the relationship between light and an opaque surface, using a target's irradiance geometry and the remote sensing system’s relative angle to the target.
+      Bidirectional reflectance distribution function is a theoretical concept that describes the relationship between light and an opaque surface.
+It uses a target's irradiance geometry and the remote sensing system’s relative angle to the target.

+   Bidirectional Reflectance Distribution Function (BRDF) / Albedo Parameter
+      The Bidirectional Reflectance Distribution Function (BRDF)/Albedo parameters provide:
+      • coefficients for mathematical functions that describe the BRDF of each pixel in the seven :term:`MODIS` 'Land' bands (1- 7); and
+      • :term:`albedo` measurements derived simultaneously from the BRDF for bands 1-7 as well as three broad bands (0.4-0.7, 0.7-3.0, and 0.4- 3.0 micrometers).

+      For more information see: `NASA <https://modis.gsfc.nasa.gov/data/dataprod/mod43.php>`_

+   Cloud Optimised GeoTIFF
+   COG
+      A data file format optimised for efficient workflows on the cloud and partial file access.

+   Collection
+      All products downstream of the rawest form of the main input data (:term:`telemetry`), produced sequentially and processed with consistent algorithms/code/inputs/outputs.

+   Collection 2
    C2
-   Collection 2
-      Digital Earth Australia's second collection of Landsat data.
+      Digital Earth Australia's second :term:`Collection` of Landsat data.
 Now superceded by :term:`Collection 3` (C3).
+Note that there was no DEA Collection 2 of Sentinel 2 products.

+   Collection 3
    C3
-   Collection 3
-      The third collection of Digital Earth Australia's Landsat or Sentinel data, published in and the most up-to-date collection available.
+      The third :term:`Collection` of Digital Earth Australia's Landsat or Sentinel 2 data, and the most up-to-date collection available.

-   CEOS-SEO
-      `Committee on Earth Observation Systems Engineering Office <https://ceos-cube.org/>`_

-   COG
-      Cloud Optimised GeoTIFF, a data file format optimised for efficient workflows on the cloud and remote reading.

-   Collection
+   Collection upgrade
-     C1, C2, C3 ...n - the whole suite of data from the Landsat or Sentinel mission.
+      The reproduction of the :term:`Collection`, including all downstream products, with the initial input being the rawest form (:term:`telemetry`).
 Collections are updated when there are fundamental changes and upgrades to the data suite that make it incompatible with the existing collection.
 Therefore a collection upgrade is more akin to a movie franchise reboot than a re-release.

-   CSIRO
+   Committee on Earth Observations, Systems Engineering Office CEOS-SEO
+      Established in 1984, CEOS is the primary forum for the international coordination of space-based Earth observations.
+The SEO performs historical coverage analyses using the data archives for the Landsat, Sentinel-1, and Sentinel-2 missions.

-      `Commonwealth Scientific and Industrial Research Organisation <https://www.csiro.au/>`_
+   Commonwealth Scientific and Industrial Research Organisation CSIRO
+      An Australian federal government agency responsible for scientific research.

+      For more information, see `CSIRO. <https://www.csiro.au/>`_

+   Copernicus Australasia Regional Data Hub
+      Copernicus Australasia is a regional hub supporting the :term:`Copernicus Programme`.
+The Copernicus Australasia Regional Data Hub provides free and open access to data from Europe's Sentinel satellite missions for the following South-East Asia and South Pacific region.

+      For more information, see `Copernicus Australasia. <https://www.copernicus.gov.au/`_

+   Copernicus Programme
+      The Copernicus Programme, established in 2014, is the European Union (EU)'s Earth observation programme coordinated and managed by the European Commission in partnership with the European Space Agency (ESA), the EU Member States and EU Agencies.

+      For more information, see `Copernicus Programme. <https://www.copernicus.eu/en>`_

+   Digital Earth Australia
    DEA
-   Digital Earth Australia
       A Program of Geoscience Australia that uses spatial data and images recorded by satellites orbiting our planet to detect physical changes across Australia in unprecedented detail.
 DEA is the Australian implementation of